 We also assist trustees with the administration of a trust after the grantor’s death.
-We help the trustee to carry out his or her duties, including the liquidation and distribution of assets, reporting to beneficiaries, and the preparation of tax returns.
+We help the trustee carry out his or her duties, including the liquidation and distribution of assets, reporting to beneficiaries, and the preparation of tax returns.

 What to bring to your first estate or trust administration meeting: